 So, why do fast food establishments seem to be such hubs of violence?

 The answer, according to Chris McGoey, needs to be evaluated on a case-by-case basis.
-McGoey, a.k.a. the Crime Doctor, is a security expert witness and consultant who's worked with several fast food franchises to minimize the occurrence of violence.
+McGoey, a.k.a. the Crime Doctor, is a security expert witness and consultant who's worked with several fast food franchises to minimise the occurrence of violence.

 "Some restaurants are flat out dangerous—most are not," he explains.
 "The ones that do have problems can often be isolated to a time of day; then you can manage it."